DataDog/documentation/content/en/database_monitoring/guide/managed_authentication.md

 4. Complete the Agent setup steps for your [RDS][6] or [Aurora][7] instance.

-### Enable IAM authentication for the Agent host resides in the same AWS account as the RDS instance
+### Enable IAM authentication for the Agent host in the same AWS account as the RDS instance

 {{< tabs >}}
 {{% tab "EC2" %}}